A strong strategic plan positions the organization for success and clearly defines it at every level.

 An approach provides a methodology for executing your strategy.

-An approach provides a framework for building tactics that address the strategy and guides an organization on how to execute their strategic plan.
+The approach is a framework for answering key questions that will later determine tactics.
+Plus, it guides an organization on how to execute the strategic plan.

 6. Get down to tactics

-The tactics are the final, and smallest pieces of a good strategic plan, but by no means the least necessary.
-Tactics are focused initiatives, projects, or programs that allow organizations to execute a strategic plan as defined by the approach.
+Tactics are focused initiatives, projects, or programs that allow organizations to execute a strategic plan.

-Tactics are the key to execution, the actions that you actually take to make it all happen.
+Tactics are the key to execution.
+They are the actions you take to make it all happen.